Church Leaders and Pastors

 Innovative Ideas for Unprecedented Times: by Ministry Architects, a team of almost 90 pastors, teachers, executives, youth workers, children’s pastors, writers, and professors.
 They are fanatical about results and helping ministries find clear direction and sustained momentum backed up by properly aligned resources.

 From UM Discipleship Ministries: Clergy face some unique challenges when it comes to things like Social Security payments, estimated tax payments, housing allowances or exclusions, and reimbursed expenses.
-There are questions you may have about implications of the pandemic on your 2020 tax situation.
-Your corner tax preparer may not understand the unique situation of clergy and finding a preparer who does can save you substantially in money and aggravation.
-Join us as the Rev. Don Joiner, a certified financial planner, helps us navigate the preparation of taxes and planning for a sound financial future.
+Your corner tax preparer may not understand the unique situation of clergy and finding a preparer who does can save you substantially in money and aggravation. financial future.